Getting Started with ADHD Attention Deficit Therapy

 - Little or no sense of danger.

-Without the correct therapy, these symptoms can cause a number of potential problems for your child, both in academai, at home and in their social life.
-They may struggle to interact with other pupils at school and people in later life too.
+Without the correct therapy, these symptoms can cause a number of potential problems for your child, both in academia, at home and in their social life.
+They may struggle to interact with other pupils at school and people later in life too.
 It is important to intervene early to limit the impact of these symptoms.
+At SpeechAim, we have the dedication we will work alongside you, and help you achieve measurable results.

 ADHD and Language Issues

 ADHD can often coincide with language issues.
+In fact, many children with ADHD can experience speech delays.
 The symptoms of both can be similar at times and consequently, it can be difficult to determine whether or not the main issue is a language disorder itself or an attention issue.

 Kids with ADHD often show signs of hyperactivity, as well as impulsive and sporadic behaviour.
 This often has a direct effect on the ways in which they use language and communicate.
 For example: